eflumerf/styleguide/dune-daq-cppguide.md

 For technical reasons, we allow data members of a test fixture class in a .cc file to be `protected` when using [Google Test](https://github.com/google/googletest)).

+### Access Control [DUNE VERSION]

+In the interests of encapsulation, keep the access level of a class's member functions only as generous as necessary.
+I.e., prefer private functions over protected functions, protected functions over public functions.
+Of course, use common sense: if you're writing an abstract base class, your functions will be public!

+In a class, never declare data as protected or public.
+Use accessor functions if you must.

 ### Declaration Order